wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 # Creating effective defense to withstand real world adversaries

 Consider patching.
 Organizations strive towards patching infrastructure regularly, depending on the scale and size this can be a complex task and there is the risk of a patch breaking critical production infrastructure.
-Some organization are very conservative in rolling out patches.
+Some organizations are very conservative in rolling out patches.

 Rather than applying them immediately patches undergo intense testing before being applied.